plinkr/tools.plocate.search/README.md

 ## Contributing

-We welcome contributions to `script.plocate.search`.
+We welcome contributions to `tools.plocate.search`.
 To contribute:

 1. Fork the repository.
 2. Create a new branch with a descriptive name and change what you want.